Detroit City (song)

-"Detroit City" is a song written by Danny Dill and Mel Tillis, made famous by Billy Grammer (as "I Wanna Go Home"), country music singer Bobby Bare and Tom Jones.
-Bare's version was released in 1963.
-The song — sometimes known as "I Wanna Go Home" (from the opening line to the refrain) — was Bare's first Top 10 hit on the Billboard Hot Country Singles chart that summer, and became a country music standard.
+"Detroit City" is a song written by Danny Dill and Mel Tillis, made famous by Billy Grammer (as "I Wanna Go Home"), country music singer Bobby Bare, and Tom Jones.
+Bare's version was released in 1963 and was featured on his album "Detroit City" and Other Hits by Bobby Bare.
+The song — sometimes known as "I Wanna Go Home" (from the opening line to the refrain) — was Bare's first top-10 hit on the Billboard Hot Country Singles chart that summer, and became a country music standard.

 About the song

-Prior to Bare's success with "Detroit City," country singer Billy Grammer released his version of the Danny Dill-Mel Tillis penned song.
-His version was known as "I Wanna Go Home" and peaked at #18 on the Billboard country charts in 1963.
+Prior to Bare's success with "Detroit City," country singer Billy Grammer released his version of the Danny Dill and Mel Tillis-penned song.
+His version was known as "I Wanna Go Home" and peaked at number 18 on the Billboard country charts in 1963.

-The song is the working man's complaint, and "with its melody reminiscent of the 'Sloop John B,' describes the alienation felt by many rural southerners in the mid North," wrote country music historian Bill Malone.
+The song is the working man's complaint, and "with its melody reminiscent of the 'Sloop John B', describes the alienation felt by many rural Southerners in the mid North," wrote country music historian Bill Malone.
 "Here, [Bare's] earnest and plaintive interpretation lends great believability to this mournful song."
 Bob Dylan describes the song as "...not so much the song of a dreamer, but the song of someone who is caught up in a fantasy of the way things used to be.
 But the listener knows that it just doesn't exist."
 Bare's version begins in the key of E, until after the repeat of the refrain, he makes a transition to the key of B for the second verse and refrain.
 He makes a transition back to the key of E as the song fades out.
 Bare's version also features a spoken recitation following half of the second verse, before singing the refrain before the song's fade.

 The song's peak in popularity during the summer of 1963 came during a time when Tillis was still experiencing most of his success as a songwriter.
 He had previously written hits for Webb Pierce, Brenda Lee, Stonewall Jackson, and others, but this was one of his earliest major hits as a songwriter outside of those artists.

-The song won Bobby Bare a Grammy for the Best Country & Western Recording in 1963.
+The song won Bobby Bare a Grammy for the Best Country and Western Recording at the 6th Annual Grammy Awards in 1963.

 Chart performance

-Grammer's "I Wanna Go Home" reached #18 on the Billboard Hot Country Singles chart in early 1963.
-That summer, Bare's re-titled version peaked at #6 on the Billboard country chart (it spent total of 18 weeks on this chart) and #16 on the Billboard Hot 100.
+Billy Grammer's "I Wanna Go Home" reached number 18 on the Billboard Hot Country Singles chart in early 1963.
+That summer, Bobby Bare's retitled version peaked at number six on the Billboard country chart (it spent total of 18 weeks on this chart) and number 16 on the Billboard Hot 100.